Wayve vs openpilot

 Who should avoid openpilot?

-• You require guaranteed support and maintenance.
+• You require guaranteed compatibility with all vehicle makes and models.

 Key decision factor